The picture showing why and how much extra tile to buy when placing the tile order

 2. Ensuring a Flawless Finish

-Tiles come in batches that vary slightly in color and texture.
+Tiles come in batches that vary slightly in color.
 If you have to buy more tiles later, there’s a high chance the new batch will differ slightly, making it harder to maintain a uniform look.
 Ordering extra tiles upfront ensures that you’re covered for any adjustments or replacements, all while maintaining consistency in your flooring.

 3. Planning for Long-Term Maintenance